-Whether you opted to Collect Leads (Contact Number & Email ID of your customers) OR you opted to send your Buyers to your Website – Communication should be on-going after the first step.
+Whether you opted to Collect Leads (Contact Number & Email ID of your customers) OR you opted to send your Buyers to your Website – Communication should be ongoing after the first step.

 If you collected Leads, then you have the Contact Details or Email IDs of your customers.
-You can keep in touch with them – with Offers, Discounts etc.
+You can keep in touch with them – with Offers, Discounts, etc.

 It doesn’t matter which way you choose – as long as it is appealing, has a personal touch and you’re consistent with your communication with your customers.

-3. Bring Your Product to Other MarketPlace
+3. Bring Your Product To Other MarketPlace

-Starting with your own Website is Best, when you’re starting.
+Starting with your own Website is Best when you’re starting.

 Because selling through MarketPlace will also mean – that you have to pay a commission for every sale to the marketplace.

-However, once you grow and start making profit – you can consider selling over other MarketPlaces too.
+However, once you grow and start making a profit – you can consider selling over other MarketPlaces too.

 Major MarketPlaces already have many Daily Visitors.
 And People trust these MarketPlaces, so you can get a chunk out of it.

-At the point when your Business is already in Profit, this will be considered as an additional Source of Income for your Business.
+At the point when your Business is already in Profit, this will be considered an additional Source of Income for your Business.
 And that’s Good.

 You can choose based on your Product and Location.

-However, You are one responsible for Growing Sales – No One Else.
+However, You are the one responsible for Growing Sales – No One Else.
 It’s your job to make sure You are consistently talking to new Customers OR New Customers keep coming to your website.